 The start of winter has been anything but predictable.
-After warmer-than-average conditions across much of the U.S. in November, the pattern shifted to impactful snow in the East and repeated storm activity in the West.
+After a warm November in some regions, snow-packed systems in the East and relentless storms in the West have taken over.

 This kind of stop-and-start winter is typical of a Neutral to weak La Niña, which is known for driving variability rather than consistent cold.